Concepts of Health and Illness

-For pre-scientific societies, medicine is based on a mix of magic, religion, and empirically tested folk remedies.
-But as belief magic and superstition declined in Europe during the Middle Ages, medicine sought a new basis; this had to be something active that would impress patients, a substitute for the incense and incantations that sceptics no longer respected.
-The answer, which was much later named allopathy, had been developed long before, in the Middle East around the first century B.C.
+In pre-enlightenment cultures, medicine was based on a mix of magic, religion, and empirically tested folk remedies.
+But as belief in magic and superstition declined in Europe during the Middle Ages, medicine sought a new basis; this had to be something active that would impress patients, a substitute for the incense and incantations that sceptics no longer respected.
+The answer, to be much later named allopathy, had been developed long before, in the Middle East around the first century B.C.
 The idea was simple: when the body’s workings deviate from the normal, the doctor should try to restore normal function.
 A man with a fever should be cooled; if constipated, given a laxative.
 Illnesses were seen as caused by toxins that should be eliminated.
 This led to therapies such as bleeding, leeches, enemas, and purgatives.
 Interventions were often harsh, as depicted cynically in Molière’s plays, and a war metaphor took hold: patients “battle disease;” doctors “wage war” on pathogens and both “join forces to fight cancer”.
-Note that in French, alternative (i.e. non-allopathic) therapies are called “médecine douce”, or gentle medicine.
+Note that in French, alternative (i.e., non-allopathic) therapies are called médecine douce, or gentle medicine.
 The term allopathy was coined by Samuel Hahnemann, who founded homeopathy.
 Whereas allopathy implies opposing the symptoms of disease, homoepathy implies working with the disease by stimulating the body to produce its natural defensive (e.g., immune) responses.

-For a time during the mid-nineteenth century, homeopathy (treating like with like) was a serious rival to the allopathic approach, but the development of the germ theory offered allopathy a scientific foundation for many of its remedies.
+For a time during the mid-nineteenth century, homeopathy (treating like with like) was a serious rival to the allopathic approach, but the development of the germ theory provided allopathy with a scientific foundation for many of its remedies.
 However, by the mid twentieth century disillusionment began when, despite advances in “the conquest of infectious disease”, hospitals remained full and waiting lists stayed long.
 This may have reflected a rising demand for treatments induced by their success, but the very success of allopathic medicine (along with improved social conditions) enabled people to live long enough to suffer degenerative diseases for which the allopathic approach is less effective.
-Moreover, the allopathic approach has some undesired consequences including its growing cost and the large numbers of people with iatrogenic disorders.2 While allopathic remedies are often highly effective, integrative practitioners are borrowing ideas from non-allopathic treatments and accept that the best cure may often be for the patient to restore balance in their life and get adequate sleep, exercise, and good nutrition.
+Moreover, undesired consequences include growing costs and the problem of iatrogenic disorders.2 While allopathic remedies are often highly effective, integrative practitioners are borrowing ideas from non-allopathic treatments and accept that the best cure may often be for the patient to restore balance in their life and get adequate sleep, exercise, and good nutrition.

 - How would you know if someone is healthy or not?

-- If a pathogen lies dormant in a person’s body (think of a herpes virus, for example) does the person have a disease?
-Or, does it only become a disease when symptoms appear (shingles, for example)?
+- If a pathogen lies dormant in a person’s body (a herpes virus, for example) does the person have a disease?
+Or, does it only become a disease when symptoms appear (such as shingles)?

 - How do you distinguish between disease and injury?

-- How do you establish a balance between preserving freedom to choose how we live, versus taking responsibility for health?
-We may uphold a person’s right to act in a way that can damage his health, but all taxpayers pay for the medical bills that this behaviour entails, and this forms an opportunity cost to everyone: those taxes could have been spent on something that might have benefited more people.
+- How should society establish a balance between preserving freedom to choose how we live, versus taking responsibility for health?
+Some may uphold a person’s right to act in a way that could damage his health, but all taxpayers pay for the medical bills that this behaviour entails, and this forms an opportunity cost to everyone: those taxes could have been spent on something that might have benefited more people.

-- Addiction is coming to be considered a disease, so should we excuse the anti-social behaviour of a drug addict because they have a medical problem?
+- Addiction is now considered a disease, so should we excuse the anti-social behaviour of a drug addict because they have a medical problem?

-- How would you achieve a balanced approach to helping a patient whose lifestyle has caused their medical condition, between holding them responsible for their fate versus rejecting this as an example of “blaming the victim”?
+- How would you describe your approach to helping a patient whose lifestyle has caused their medical condition, balanced between holding them responsible for their fate versus rejecting this as an example of “blaming the victim”?

 - Give examples of the way in which social environments impact someone’s health.
 Then, do the same for urban environments.

-- If a drug for rheumatoid arthritis causes a change in sedimentation rate or rheumatoid factor (indices of the disease activity) but has no detectable effects on the quality of life of those who take it, is it an effective drug?
+- If a drug for rheumatoid arthritis causes a change in sedimentation rate or rheumatoid factor (indicators of disease activity) but has no detectable effects on the quality of life of those who take it, is it an effective drug?